Vehmloewff/pg_relay/README.md

 curl -X DELETE http://localhost:8080/cache -H "admin-token: supersecret"
 ```

 This reloads API endpoints and metadata from the database.
-If `admin_token` is configured, the request must include a matching `admin-token` header.
+If `admin-key` is configured, the request must include a matching `admin-key` header.

 ## License